Gynaecomastia

 Some pain and general discomfort are to be expected for a few days following the procedure but can be treated with pain medication as prescribed by your anaesthetist.

-View Gynacomastia Gallery
+View Gynaecomastia Gallery

 Make An Appointment